DocShotgun/ds-llm-webui/README.md

 - Internet search using DuckDuckGo for search-augmented generation
 - Extract the text content of a webpage for augmented generation
 - Use the Wolfram Alpha LLM API for relevant queries
+- Search PubMed via the NCBI E-utilities API for relevant queries

 Mileage may vary depending on the capabilities of the LLM itself.
 Intended to be used with [CohereForAI/c4ai-command-r-plus](https://huggingface.co/CohereForAI/c4ai-command-r-plus).
 Make a copy of `userdata/config.example.json` and rename it to `config.json`.